The Military in Australia: How Our Defence Force Shapes Up

 Influence on Australian Society

-You’ll find numerous books, films, and artworks depicting Australia’s military heritage, keeping these stories alive for future generations.
+Military traditions also inspire artistic representations, with numerous books, films, and artworks celebrating Australia’s military heritage, preserving these narratives for future generations.

 Media and Communications